Identifying Household Pests 101

 Bees

-Fuzzy, oval-shaped body with thin antennae, 6 legs, 2 pairs of wings, and a stinger
+Fuzzy, yellow-and-black flying insects with thin antennae, 6 legs, 2 pairs of wings, and a stinger

 Eastern Carpenter Bee